Lean Body16 min read

 Most people associate semaglutide with weekly injections, but Novo Nordisk also developed an oral formulation marketed as Rybelsus for diabetes.
 The oral version uses a permeation enhancer called SNAC that protects semaglutide from stomach acid and promotes absorption through the gastric lining.

 It works, but with caveats.
 Bioavailability is roughly 1%, meaning 99% of the oral dose never reaches the bloodstream.
-This necessitates higher nominal doses (3mg, 7mg, 14mg tablets).
-The PIONEER trial program showed meaningful results, but effect sizes were generally smaller than the injectable version.
-Oral semaglutide also must be taken on an empty stomach with no more than 4 ounces of water, with a 30-minute wait before eating or taking other medications.
+The PIONEER trial program showed meaningful results with higher nominal tablet doses, but effect sizes were generally smaller than the injectable version.
+Oral semaglutide also has strict administration requirements set by the FDA label — those are part of the provider/pharmacy conversation, not something to figure out from a guide.

 Injectable semaglutide remains more potent and more predictable.
 The oral form is an option for people who strongly prefer not to inject, but it comes with trade-offs.